The mission of the program is to support the professional and personal development of mental health counselors within a scientist-practitioner model.

 - Use research and program evaluation to guide and evaluate their counseling practice.

-- Work in a full range of Mental Health Counseling services that involve psychotherapy, human development, learning theory, and group dynamics to help individuals, couples, families, adolescents, and children.
-This program prepares graduates to practice in a variety of settings, including independent practice, community agencies and outreach programs, managed behavioral health care organizations, hospitals, and employee assistance programs.
+- Work in a full range of Mental Health Counseling services that involve counseling, human development, learning theory, and group dynamics to help individuals, couples, families, adolescents, and children in a variety of settings.

 - Be knowledgeable, ethical, and skilled in their selected fields; flexible and comprehensive in their approach; adaptable to the needs of the people they serve; and effective in meeting those needs.